 The fight against hunger necessitates a robust emergency food assistance network, but this is simply not enough.
 A strong and accessible nutrition safety net is required to complement the supplemental food that food banks are able to provide.
 This tiered solution is the most sustainable method to attacking an epidemic afflicting nearly 50 million Americans while we advocate for the systemic changes needed to permanently eradicate hunger in America.

 We need your help!
-Please review our 2018 Legislative Agenda and join us in our advocacy efforts.
+Please review our 2019 Legislative Priorities Agenda and join us in our advocacy efforts.
 Your calls, letters, and social media posts are greatly appreciated and extremely impactful.
 Together, we can influence public policy!

 The roles and responsibilities of the Chapin Center are: